-Press the Run search to perform the search, and view the results in the table which can copied to clipboard or printed using the buttons in the bottom toolbar.
+Press the Run search to perform the search and view the results in the table, which can be copied to the clipboard or printed using the buttons in the bottom toolbar.

-In addition to the source and target mass values, the table shows the difference in Da., Compos: composition of difference (for sugars: C - core unit; H - hexose; N - N-acetylhexosamine; S - sialic acid; F - fucose).
+In addition to the source and target mass values, the table shows the difference in Da., Compos: composition of difference (for sugars: C - core unit: H - hexose: N - N-acetylhexosamine: S - sialic acid: F - fucose).
 Delta is difference in ppm, Modif: variable modification if specified; Sequence: The first column of the target file; Protein: the second column in the target file.